 We are required to monitor your drinking water for specific contaminants on a monthly basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-In an effort to ensure systems complete all monitoring requirements, MSDH now notifies systems of any missing samples prior to the end of the compliance period.
+In addition to the above contaminants, we tested for additional chemicals for which the state and EPA have set standards.
+We found no detectable levels of those chemicals.